slerman12/BrokenWisdoms-V3-in-progress/2-Opposing-Views/5-PhD-Faculty-Malpractices.md

 ### At Home

+> ### Recap
 > ### $\Huge &#8220;$
 > [...] literally fighting through peak of human spirit, in torture.
 All color gone, all imagery, all imagination, only pain, perpetual pain and fear.
 Terror.
-Terror terror terror.
+Terror terror terror. [...]
->
-> [...]
 >
 > They say the only thing to fear is fear itself: GABA downregulation is fear itself.
 The experience is like being in a warzone.
 It's like burning alive—without stop—more than a year [...]
 > ### $\Huge &#8221;$